-As a supplement to the tables 2.2 and 2.3, table 2.4 includes percentage contributions of main source sectors to the national totals in 2016 for CO_2 , CH_4 and N_2O .
+As a supplement to the tables 2.2 and 2.3, table 2.4 includes percentage contributions of main source sectors to the national totals in 2017 for CO_2 , CH_4 and N_2O .

-Trend of aggregated greenhouse gases emissions follows the trend of emissions CO2 alone which is the primary greenhouse gas emitted in Poland.
-The GHGs trend for period between 1988 and 1990 indicate dramatic decrease triggered by significant economic changes, especially in heavy industry.
-This drop in emissions continued up to 1993 and then emissions started to rise with peak in 1996 as a result of development in heavy industry and other sectors and dynamic economic growth.
+The trend of aggregated GHG emissions follows the trend of emissions of CO2 alone, which is the primary greenhouse gas emitted in Poland.
+The GHGs trend for period between 1988 and 1990 indicates significant decrease triggered by significant economic changes, especially in heavy industry.
+This drop in emissions continued up to 1993 and then emissions started to rise with a peak in 1996 as a result of development in heavy industry and other sectors and dynamic economic growth.
 Slow decline in emissions (up to 2002) characterized the succeeding years, when still energy efficiency policies and measures were implemented, and then slight increase up to 2007 caused by animated economic development.
 In 2008-2011 stabilisation in emissions has been noted with distinct decrease in 2009 related to world economic slow-down.
-Since 2012 GHG emissions in Poland do not exceed 400 Mt CO2 eq. (figure 2.2 and tables 2.5 and 2.6).
+In 2012-2014 GHG emissions in Poland slowly decreased then starting to rise in the next years.
+The main cause of significant increase of GHGs emissions in 2016-2017, besides economic growth, was substantial rise of fuels use in road transport driven by effective combat against grey zone at fuel market started in 2016, but also favourable fuel prices and increase in vehicles amount (figure 2.2 and tables 2.5 and 2.6).

 Since 2005 Poland has taken part in the European Union's Emission Trading System, being one of the flexible mechanism supporting measures for limiting the greenhouse gas emissions.
-The share of emissions from installations covered by EU ETS in the national emissions in 2005-2016 amounted to about 51% on average.
+The share of emissions from installations covered by EU ETS in the national emissions in 2005-2017 amounted to about 50% on average.
 One should notice that since 2013 the scope of the EU ETS has expanded with new industries (like production of selected chemicals) and greenhouse gases (nitrous oxide) (figure 2.2).